 myIR, payments and more

-Benefit allowances are the provision of the benefit or payments made in addition to salary or wages that benefit the employee.
+Benefit allowances are provided in addition to salary or wages that benefit the employee.
 Examples include:

 - food allowances